offthedial/site/src/pages/faq.md

 #### Why are the admins and TOs always chatting with everyone?
 A happy server is a good server.
 We strive to make sure everyone is having a good time here and striking up conversations are a means to that end (and we also enjoy it).

-#### What is the community page?
-The community is everyone who helps make Off the Dial what it is behind the scenes and the community channel shows who they are and what they do, you can find the page at [otd.ink/community](community)

 #### What time do tournaments begin?
 All tournaments begin on the same minute/hour, but due to timezones that time may differ.
 Daylight savings times have been listed as well.

 Refer to your corresponding time-zone.